scala/scala3/docs/_docs/reference/contextual/right-associative-extension-methods.md

 ```

 Another limitation of this representation is that it is impossible to pass the
-type parameters of the `def` explicitly.
+type parameters of the `def` explicitly, (unless called in prefix form).
 For instance:

 ```scala
   extension (x: Int)